RAF-Alp/sysidentpy108/README.md

 ![Screenshot from 2024-06-27 19-02-32](https://github.com/RAF-Alp/sysidentpy108/assets/118909280/fcb117dd-2f75-4998-bcfd-124a3b6e3f9a)

 The coverage was improved from 5/7 branches reached (71.43%) to 7/7 branches (100%).
-The first branch un-covered branch could only be reached if the fourier object of the fit method had a degree greater than one.
+The first un-covered branch could only be reached if the fourier object of the fit method had a degree greater than one.
 The second un-covered branch could only be reached if the fourier object's boolean attribute ‘ensemble’ was True.
 To reach these two branches and improve the coverage to 7/7 the “test_fit_degree_and_ensemble_branches” test was created which instantiates a fourier object with degree = 2 and ensemble = True and then the fit function is called with the object which enters both branches with the same test.
 Finally three asserts are made to ensure the degree and ensemble were correctly set and that the final output of the fit method isnt None ensuring the function worked correctly with the given parameters.